rayalan/binary-adages/content/learning-to-learn.md

 The purpose of the last point is to achieve mastery of the concept independent of the implementation.
 By the 5th or 6th software language, the concept of a loop is really clear, even if one language has `while` and another doesn't.
 It also makes compare and contrast far easier -- how does C++'s value vs. reference system compare to the de facto reference approach used by many modern languages?
 How does having a `const` keyword change how one programs?
 Or, in the case of JavaScript, how does it turn out to have a `const` keyword in an object-based language that doesn't prevent the object from being changed?

-_Finally, think deeply about the feedback you receive and seek out feedback from multiple thoughtful sources._
+_Finally, think deeply about the feedback you receive, and seek out feedback from multiple thoughtful sources._